 In 1997 the congregation undertook a major building program which included the expansion and renovation of the school providing outstanding facilities for the education of children.

-Immanuel School has grown to an enrollment of 500 students in preschool through grade 8.
-There are two classes in each grade level.
+Immanuel School has grown to an enrollment of over 500 students in preschool through grade 8.
+There are 2-3 classes in each grade level.

 Today, Immanuel continues to provide its children, and many from the community, with an education that is Christ-centered and stresses the morals and values consistent with our heritage.